nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 The three tests in the example group should be failing.
 Update the `SockDrawer` class in `sock_drawer.rb` to make the tests pass.

-*Do not modify the tests.
-Do not modify the SockMatcher class.*
+**Do not modify the tests and do not modify the SockMatcher class.**

 ### Release 1:  `SockDrawer#supply_random_pair_of_socks`
 Now pretend we need a pair of socks.
 We don't have any particular sock for the sock drawer to match.
 Instead, we want the sock drawer to give us any pair of socks that it can find among its socks.